FlowFuse/website/src/_includes/core-nodes/HTML-use-case.md

 For parsing HTML in Node-RED you can use the HTML node.
 Unlike for example the [YAML node](/node-red/core-nodes/YAML), it's a parser only.
 This node does not format as HTML.
-Use the [format node](/node-red/core-nodes/format) for that use case.
+Use the [template node](/node-red/core-nodes/template/) for that use case.

 ### Examples